Home Health Care Agencies

 Frequently Asked Questions

-What services do home health care agencies in Texas provide?
+How are home health care agencies regulated in Texas?

-How do I verify the licensing of a home health care agency in Texas?
+How can I verify the licensing of a home health care agency in Texas?

 Sources